Cornelis de Schepper: In the service of Emperor Charles V

-He returned to the Low Countries in time to comfort Isabella of Austria, the wife of Christian II and sister of Charles V, on her deathbed on the 19th of January 1526 at Zwijnarden, near Ghent.
+He returned to the Low Countries in time to comfort Isabella of Austria, the wife of Christian II and sister of Charles V, on her deathbed on 19 January 1526 at Zwijnarden, near Ghent.
 He wrote an epitaph for her tomb and an elegy which well expresses his deep sense of affection for the royal couple.
 Following Isabella's death, he felt that as a Flemish he should rather try to enter the Emperor's service so during the spring of 1526 he probably travelled back to Spain and became close to the Imperial Chancellor Mercurino di Gattinara.

 In 1527 he accompanied Gattinara during his trip to Italy and in 1528 undertook his first embassy to the Polish King.
 As part of Gattinara's entourage, he attended the Emperor's coronation in Bologna in February 1530.
 In April Emperor Charles V appointed de Schepper as general inquisitor of the Low Countries.
 De Schepper, in turn, employed Jean Vuystinck as inquisitor for Flanders.
 Vuystinck started to systematically arrest Jews of Portuguese origin and the whole episode damaged de Schepper's relationship with the Emperor.

 After Gattinara's death, Valdés and de Schepper attended the Diet of Augsburg where they participated in some conciliatory negotiations with Lutheran representatives such as Philip Melanchthon and Justus Jonas, although they failed to produce any agreement.

 In 1531 and 1532 de Schepper contributed to the Lutheran reformation debate as to the Emperor's envoy during several missions to Switzerland, Germany, Bohemia and Poland.